Date of Award:

 Pornography use has been reported to have harmful effects on relationships and individuals.
 However, research on effective treatment for problematic pornography use (PPU) is limited.
 This manuscript reviews the previous treatment literature for PPU and highlights the gaps that need further study.
 Then, I discuss how I performed a qualitative study of 11 couples who had successfully been treated for PPU in order to analyze the key mechanisms of change that were employed in their recovery process and address the missing gaps in this field of research.
 The five major emerging themes from this study are Catalysts for Recovery, Foundation of Support for Recovery, The Work of Recovery, Healing Perspective of Recovery and Meaning Making, and Hindrances and Recovery Cautions (see figure in Appendix E).
 These themes are outlined with associated subthemes and representative quotes.
 Key implications for clinicians and future research are discussed.

 Spencer, Travis J., "Couple Recovery from Problematic Pornography Use: A Phenomenological Study of Change Moments and Common Factors" (2019).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7565.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .